RTD Sensors - Platinum Resistance Thermometer (RTD, PRT, Pt100 Sensors)

-RTD is simply an acronym of Resistance Temperature Detector, a type of resistance thermometer (usually Pt100) used for a wide variety of temperature measurement applications.
+RTD is simply an acronym of Resistance Temperature Detector, a type of resistance thermometer (usually Pt100) used for a wide variety of temperature sensing applications.
 RTD sensors are also referred to as Pt100 Sensors and PRTs.
 There are many styles of RTD Sensor and typically they are Pt100, although Pt1000 is also popular, both are available in a wide range of designs and constructions.

 RTD Sensors are reliable and accurate especially when higher grade elements are selected.
 A full explanation of the working principles of RTD sensors is detailed below.

-A full explanation of the working principles of RTD sensors is detailed below.
+A full explanation of the working principles of RTD sensors is detailed below. along with other information on color codes, installation and circuit diagram.

-A colour code and wiring diagram is shown below.
+An insulation colour code and wiring diagram is shown below.

 For a detailed explanation of RTD wiring and bridge networks, please click here.